Gallstones are hard deposits that form in the gallbladder. About a quarter of people with gallstones need treatment, which is usually surgery.

 After laparoscopic cholecystectomy, a person can often go home the same day or the next day.
 They can expect to return to normal activities within 1 week.

-After open cholecystectomy, a person may need to stay in the hospital for up to a week.
-During this time, doctors will provide follow-up care.
-A person can often return to normal activities within 1 month.
+After open cholecystectomy, a person may need to stay in the hospital for

 For optimal healing, the person will need to keep the incisions clean and dry, change the bandages regularly, and follow all advice from their doctor.
 Taking over-the-counter pain medications can help people manage any pain.